levin-riegner/flutter-template/docs/TOOLING.md

 Make sure to add the app version somewhere on the user settings/profile so we can communicate more effectively with users.
 You can use the [DSAppVersion](/lib/presentation/shared/design_system/views/ds_app_version.dart) widget for that.

+### Pagination

+The project includes a set of widgets and classes to handle pagination.

+- [PaginatedRequest](/lib/data/shared/model/paginated_request.dart): Defines the pagination parameters.
+- [Paginated](/lib/data/shared/model/paginated.dart): Wraps the response from the data layer with the pagination parameters.
+- [PaginationCubit](/lib/presentation/shared/design_system/utils/pagination/pagination_cubit.dart): Handles the pagination logic and exposes the Paginated data.
+- [PaginationState](/lib/presentation/shared/design_system/utils/pagination/pagination_state.dart): Contains the different states for the pagination.
+- [PaginationWidget](/lib/presentation/shared/design_system/utils/pagination/pagination_widget.dart): Contains the raw UI pagination logic without any customisation.
+- [DSPaginationView](/lib/presentation/shared/design_system/views/ds_pagination_view.dart): Contains custom UI views on top of the PaginationWidget for reuse.

+When adding pagination to a screen follow these steps:

+1. Create a new Bloc for the screen and extend the [PaginationCubit](/lib/presentation/shared/design_system/utils/pagination/pagination_cubit.dart).
+2. Create a new Widget for the screen and add the [DSPaginationView](/lib/presentation/shared/design_system/views/ds_pagination_view.dart) as a child.

+### Forms

+When creating forms, use the [FormResponsiveBody](/lib/presentation/shared/design_system/utils/form_responsive_body.dart) widget to wrap the form.
+This widget will automatically handle the keyboard and scroll on smaller screens.

+Also consider using the [DSInternetRequired](/lib/presentation/shared/design_system/views/ds_internet_required.dart) widget to handle situations where the user has no internet connection.

 ## CI/CD Integration

 ### Fastlane